 We recommend CGEAR Sand-Free RV Mats.
 They are lightweight for their size, come in cool colors and styles, and have a patented weave that lets sand and dirt fall through, so your Airstream stays cleaner.

 26. Patio solar shade

 Especially in summer and when your patio faces south or west, a solar shade is invaluable for cutting the sun’s heat and UV rays.
 It also creates a nice private space, which is useful in crowded campgrounds.
-Zip Dee makes a high quality solar shade that you snap onto your awning bar when you need it, and snap it off when you don’t.
+We developed a high quality Sun Shade that snaps onto your awning bar when you need it, and snaps off when you don’t.
 It requires a one-time, easy installation of snaps.